-Normally the RTS pin is controlled by MCR bit 1, or if hardware flow control is enabled, the logic state of the RTS pin is controlled by the hardware flow control circuitry.
-EFCR2 register bit 4 will take the precedence over the other two modes; once this bit is set, the transmitter will control the state of the RTS pin.
-The transmitter automatically asserts the RTS pin (logic 0) once the host writes data to the transmit FIFO, and de-asserts the RTS pin (logic 1) once the last bit of the data has been transmitted.
+Normally the RTS pin is controlled by MCR[1], or if hardware flow control is enabled, the logic state of the RTS pin is controlled by the hardware flow control circuitry.
+AFCR2[4] will take the precedence over the other two modes; once this bit is set, the transmitter will control the state of the RTS pin.
+The transmitter automatically asserts the RTS pin (logic 0) once the host writes data to the transmit FIFO, and de-asserts RTS pin (logic 1) once the last bit of the data has been transmitted.

-To use the auto RS-485 RTS mode, the software would have to disable the hardware flow control function.
+To use the auto RS-485 RTS mode the software would have to disable the hardware flow control function.